-At the end of the lecture period, a written examination (90 min.) (according to§4(2), 1 SPO) will be held for which admission must be granted during the semester after successful participation in the practices.
+At the end of the lecture period, a written examination (90 min.) is offered (according to §4(2), 1 SPO), for which - through successful participation in the exercises during the semester - admission must be obtained.
 The exact details will be announced in the lecture.

-The exam takes place in every semester.
-Re-examinations are offered at every ordinary examination date.
+The examination is offered every semester and can be repeated at any regular examination date.